serzaxlucifer/Binary-Classifier-2-Hidden-Layers-/README.txt

 ################################################################################################

-				  DEEP LEARNING ASSIGNMENT 2
+				  DEEP, DENSE NEURAL NETWORK

 ################################################################################################

-			    Authors: Mukul Malik, Parag Rachchh
+			            Authors: Mukul Malik
-				     21ucs133   , 21ucs143

 ////////////////////////////////////////////////////////////////////////////////////////////////

 NOTE:

-The model in this folder has 2 hidden layer and you can specify the number of neurons in each of them (2 new parameters).
-Basically, this is a bit more improved version of the static network present in outer folder.
+The model has 2 hidden layer and you can specify the number of neurons in each of them.

 ////////////////////////////////////////////////////////////////////////////////////////////////